BoD/android-graphql-sample/etc/presentation.md

 }
 ```
 With no value for `first`
-Here we can see errors is returned amongst with data.
+Note that it's possible to have both data and errors in the result.
 The error format is standard.

 #### Mutations
 ```graphql